Mr Omar Tillo

 Consultant Plastic Surgeon

 Hyperhidrosis, or excessive sweating, is a common disorder.
-Centre for Surgery offers two highly effective options:
+Centre for Surgery offers three highly effective options:

 While sweating is a normal body physiological function, some people naturally sweat more or less than others.
 Those individuals who sweat excessively can cause problems and embarrassment with school, work and social situation.